More than 5 million Americans suffer from Alzheimer’s disease—and that number is expected to triple in the next 30 years.

-Recent research has found that in order to keep a healthy mind, you have to move your body.
+Research has found that in order to keep a healthy mind, you have to move your body.
 One meta-analysis published in 2009 found that physical exercise reduced the relative risk of dementia by 28 percent.

 “Exercise helps maintain brain volume (which shrinks in Alzheimer’s) and promotes neuroplasticity, the forming of new brain connections,” Freiman wrote in an email.
 “Social dance is one of the activities shown to successfully help avert Alzheimer’s.”